-Herbicide active ingredients, chemical family, mechanism of action and group number must conform to the most current "Herbicide Handbook", published by Weed Science Society of America, unless specific exceptions are announced prior to the contest.
+Herbicide active ingredients, chemical family, mechanism of action and group number must conform to the WSSA-Herbicide Site of Action Classification List (http://wssa.net/wssa/weed/herbicides/).
 Herbicide Identification is scored as an individual event worth 100 points per person and as a team event (up to 300 points for the team).